amiirbazzii/Expense-Tracker---Warp/INCOME_PAGE_OFFLINE_MODE.md

 Users can now view their income records anytime, anywhere, with or without internet connection!

-### Next Steps
+### Achieved Full Parity! ✅

-To achieve full parity with expenses page:
+The income page now has complete feature parity with the expenses page:
-1. Add offline queue for creating income
+1. ✅ Offline queue for creating income
-2. Implement auto-sync when online
+2. ✅ Auto-sync when online
-3. Add pending status indicators
+3. ✅ Pending status indicators
-4. Support retry for failed syncs
+4. ✅ Retry for failed syncs